KTH/devops-course/contributions/course-automation/bouaddi-kunwu/readme.md

 |The task runs on a standard platform | :white_check_mark: Yes (Github action) | No | Other platforms (e.g. Moodle, Canvas) |
 |The task is praised by the other students of this course | Yes | No | n-a |
 |The code for the task is available | :white_check_mark: Yes (public repo) | No | Well documented repo |

+## The demonstration repository

+You can see the result of the workflow on this repository (forked from the course): https://github.com/Hilaire-Bouaddi/devops-course/pulls?q=is%3Apr+is%3Aclosed

+The branch used for the demonstration is the 2022 branch.

+Let's look closely on the Pull Requests #11, #12 and #13.
+Those Pull Requests are propositions to contribute either in Executable Tutorial or Essay.
+This work makes the hypothesis that this kind of pull requests will both have the label "proposal" and the label "tutorial"/"essay".
+We can also see that the feedback contribution #14 has been merged.
+In the readme of the feedback, #11 is mentioned.
+This is why the workflow will mark #11 as "feedbacked".

+Then, we can see on the repo that a PR is open.
+This PR references #12 in its body.
+This is why the PR#12 is marked as "feedback claimed".

+Finally, the PR #13 is neither mentioned in a PR body nor in a readme, it is then "feedbackable".